lukesj07/ey-project-graph/README.md

 ## Features
 - **Project Status Sorting**: Automatically categorizes projects into "GREEN", "AMBER", "ON HOLD", and "RED" based on their overall health, and sorts them based off of what service category they belong to.
-- **Dynamic Position Calculation**: Ensures that project markers do not overlap on the radar chart, providing a clear and concise visualization.
+- **Dynamic Position Calculation**: Ensures that project markers do not overlap on the radar chart.

 ## Installation